MaX-NeO/ECOM-CLIENT/README.md

 # ECOM-CLIENT

-# React Frontend App — README
+# React Frontend App — README -JS with Bootstrap

 > Step-by-step developer documentation for creating a React frontend app using Vite (React + JavaScript), with Router, Axios, React-Bootstrap, Bootstrap and Sonner for toasts.